jmamma/MegaCommand_Design/README.md

 * 4 x Buttons
 * 1 x LCD display (Choose between OLED or LCD)
 * 128KBytes of SRAM (0-63KB accessible natively, 64-128KB accessible with bank selection)
+  RAM Distribution:
+       - Stack is 8KB in size.
+       - 56KB of RAM reserved for global objects, variables. (bank switchable)
 * 1 x Dual Channel 12bit DAC (1.0.1a only)
 * 2 x 10pin Expansion ports (1.0.2 only)